roboticslab-uc3m/humasoft-yarp-devices/doc/softarm-usage.md

     yarp rpc /SoftArmControl/rpc_transform:s
     > movj 20 10 # to move it in 20º inclination and 10º orientation
     ```
-    Additionally you can connect this module with the **SpaceMouse Wireless**:
+    This is deal for controlling with the SpaceMouse Wireless without using the IMU sensor.
+You can connect this module with the **SpaceMouse Wireless**:
     * Terminal 3: to open new yarp ports where you are going to publish the mouse position outputs
     ```bash
     yarpdev --device SpaceNavigator --period 5 --name /spacenavigator --ports "(mouse buttons)" --channels 8 --mouse 0 5 0 5 --buttons 6 7 0 1